There are 78 production schools in Denmark which are mainly located in small and medium-sized towns.

 A general rule is that, pupils attending a production school for more than three months must take part in a programme of minimum two and maximum five weeks that grants credits and is aimed at a qualifying education and training programme, for example vocational education and training (EUD).
 Participants also have the opportunity for work experience placement for 4 weeks per half year, that they have commenced.

 Pupils attending production schools are not entitled to the Danish State Education Grant and Loan Scheme, but may instead receive a school allowance.
 Participants in receipt of other public support to over their living costs (social security/unemployment allowance) are excluded from this.
-In 2010, the school allowance for participants from the age of 18 was DKK 1,475 per week whereas participants under 18 received DKK 616 per week (November 2007).
+In 2018, the school allowance for participants from the age of 18 who live with their parents is DKK 621 per week and for participants from the age of 18, who do not live their parents, the school allowance is DKK 1400.
+The school allowance for participants under 18 is DKK 358 per week (2018).

 Supervision and examinations